-CONGRATULATIONS to the newest winner of the George Heussenstamm scholarship.
-TOWNSEND LOSEY is the 4th composer to win the contest with his amazing work HOSANNA: PSALM 118.
+TOWNSEND LOSEY was the fourth composer to win our contest with his amazing work HOSANNA: PSALM 118.
 This is a wonderfully challenging work with beautiful melodies, stirring sonorities, and an amazing baritone solo.
-You will want to experience this with us and get your own copy, so sign up for ECCO today!
-Great work Townsend!
-For more information about Townsend Losey, you may contact him here.
+For more information about Townsend Losey, please visit https://townsend-losey.squarespace.com/.

 In 2016, Nancy Reeves won the 1st ever George Heussenstamm Composition Contest and attended the ECCO summer conference for FREE!
 Her piece “Agnus Dei” from Requiem was sung beautifully by all those present.
 Jasper Randall took the prize for 2017 with his composition, Cloths of Heaven, based on the W. B. Yeats poem.
+This piece went on to become the first offering in the CCDA Choral Series (see below) from Pavane Publishing.
 In 2018, Mark Growden won with his lovely and timely work Saguaro.
 The list of talented composers continues to grow.

 THE NEW CCDA CHORAL SERIES FROM PAVANE PUBLISHING!

 That’s right!
 The California Choral Directors Association is “leading the way” in bringing new and wonderful choral music to you!
 Pieces that are generated by our organization through commissions and competitions, etc. are now eligible to be considered for our new choral series.
-Allan Petker at Pavane Publishing has partnered with us to create this new and exciting series which will be launched at our March convention in San Jose.
-Hope to see you there!
+Allan Petker at Pavane Publishing has partnered with us to create this new and exciting series which was launched at our March 2019 convention in San Jose.

-We are launching our new series with the 2017 ECCO Choral Competition winner, Jasper Randall’s Cloths of Heaven (see above).
+We launched our new series with the 2017 ECCO Heussenstamm Choral Competition winner, Jasper Randall’s Cloths of Heaven (see above).
 Congratulations Jasper!
 We hope our CCDA members will consider programming this lovely work, as well as the many works that will follow in the coming years.
 Cheers!